About us

 Dr. Yanet Sepúlveda

-Yanet is a biologist and Research Fellow at the University of Sussex specialising in the impact of climate change on pollinators.
-Her work explores how extreme temperatures affect bee physiology, behaviour, and survival, with a focus on informing conservation strategies.
+Yanet is a biologist and Research Fellow at the University of Sussex, specialising in the impact of climate change on pollinators.
+Her work explores how extreme temperatures affect bee physiology and behaviour, with the aim of conserving pollinators and finding ways to support them in a changing world.
 She also leads a citizen science project investigating how different bee species respond to heatwaves and which plants support them during extreme weather events.